 Associate Professor of Geology, Beloit College

-Jay’s research focuses on identifying and characterizing climatically-induced extinction events recorded in the Paleozoic rock record using a combination of paleontology, geochemistry, stratigraphy, sedimentology, and fluid inclusion analysis.
-His other interests include taphonomy (the process of fossil preservation) and paleontological curation.
-He has also studied the geochemistry and mineralogy of Cambrian-age frac sand deposits in Wisconsin in order to understand the potential environmental impacts of sand mining.
+Jay’s research focuses on identifying and characterizing climatically-induced extinctions (bioevents) recorded in the Paleozoic rock record using a combination of paleontology, geochemistry, stratigraphy, sedimentology, and fluid inclusion analysis.
+His related interests include taphonomy (the process of fossil preservation) and paleontological curation.
+His other major area of focus is the geochemistry and mineralogy of Cambrian-age frac sand deposits in Wisconsin in order to understand the potential environmental impacts of sand mining.

 2023-present